Red-shouldered Hawk, Buteo lineatus

 The nest may be used in subsequent years, with new lining added.
 Nest heights in Tennessee average 45' and range from 25' to 65' above the ground.

 Status in Tennessee: The Red-shouldered Hawk is a permanent resident and found throughout most of the state.
 It was listed as In Need of Management from 1976 until 1994 because of concerns over range-wide declines.

 However, in Tennessee, the Red-shouldered Hawk population appears to have been increasing since the 1960s.
 The wintering population is composed of non-migratory resident birds and birds from more northern breeding areas.

 - By the time they are 5 days old, nestling Red-shouldered Hawks can shoot their feces over the edge of their nest.
 Bird poop on the ground is a sign of an active nest.

 - The Red-shouldered Hawks and the Barred Owls occupy the same range in the eastern United States.
 They prefer the same moist woodland habitats and eat similar animals.
 The hawk is active during the day, and the owl is active at night.

 Obsolete English Names: elegant hawk, winter hawk, red-bellied hawk

-Best places to see in Tennessee: Red-shouldered Hawks breed throughout much of the state where there is deciduous forest near open water and clearings.
+Best places to see in Tennessee: Red-shouldered Hawks breed throughout much of the state where there is a deciduous forest near open water and clearings.